-- Treat all IMLYGIC spills with a virucidal agent such as 1% sodium hypochlorite and blot using absorbent materials.
+- Clean all surfaces that may have come in contact with IMLYGIC and treat all IMLYGIC spills with a virucidal agent such as 1% sodium hypochlorite or 70% isopropyl alcohol and blot using absorbent materials.

-- Dispose of all materials that may have come in contact with IMLYGIC (e.g., vial, syringe, needle, cotton gauze, gloves, masks, or dressings) in accordance with universal biohazard precautions.
+- Dispose of all materials that may have come in contact with IMLYGIC (e.g., vial, syringe, needle, cotton gauze, gloves, masks, or dressings) as biohazardous waste.

 - Advise patients to place used dressings and cleaning materials into a sealed plastic bag and dispose in household waste.

 1. Determine the total volume required for injection, up to 4 ml [see Dosage and Administration (2.1)].